 Tesla reports third fire involving Model S electric car

-The Tesla Motors Club website contains pictures and a story about another fire involving a Model S that a company spokeswoman confirmed.
-The accident occurred on Wednesday in Smyrna, Tennessee, where Nissan Motor Co (7201.T) makes the Leaf electric car.
+The Tesla Motors Club website contains pictures of the newest fire, and a company spokeswoman confirmed the accident, which occurred in Smyrna, Tennessee, where Nissan Motor Co (7201.T) makes the Leaf electric car.

 "For a company with a stock price based as much or more on image than financials, those recurring headlines are highly damaging," Kelley Blue Book senior analyst Karl Brauer said.